sphericalcylinder/MetalCompute/docs/mainpage.md

   - 32 bit (int)
   - signed and unsigned

-And buffers support user-defined types as well.
+Buffers support user-defined types as well, as long as their size is known at compile time.

 For unsigned values, there's easy types like MTLCompute::uint and MTLCompute::uchar that you can use instead of writing out `unsigned int` or `unsigned char`.
 These types are for textures and buffers that hold individual values, or single components.

 Textures and buffers can also have multiple components.
-Metal (as far as I know) only supports 2 components and 4 components.
+Metal only supports 2 components and 4 components (as far as I know).

 A 2D texture with 2 float components would look like:
 ```cpp